dbeck/dbeck.github.io/_posts/2015-08-04-why-IOT-should-be-community-driven.markdown

 * the code that manages these native codes (download, start, stop, schecdule, etc...)
 * definition of how these apps interact with the environment
-* management of security
+* management of security settings
 * app market

 ### Other options
 Android apps already solved this for the mobile phones and tablets.
 There is also a huge variety of devices, may be not as big as for IoT.
 I still don't think Android is the way to go because:

 * it is too heavy for many devices
-* the app runner framework may need coexist with the original software supplied by the intelligent device
+* the app runner framework may need to coexist with the original software supplied by the intelligent device

 ### More business opportunities
 There is obviously a business opportunity for the one who makes the app market and also for the app contributors.
 I believe this model would also allow other (or the same) players to create online services to: